 As the first member of her immediate family to graduate from college, Congresswoman Stefanik graduated with Honors from Harvard University.
 She currently serves on the Senior Advisory Committee of Harvard's Institute of Politics, the largest political undergraduate organization.

 Congresswoman Stefanik was born and raised in Upstate New York.
 She graduated cum laude from Albany Academy for Girls, the oldest continuous all girls' school in the country.
-She lives in Willsboro, NY where her family has had a home since she was 3.
+She lives in Schuylerville, NY, with her husband Matt.

 To download Congresswoman Stefanik's official picture, click here.